 Banarasi Paan is something that we all have heard about, in Banaras you see it more than you hear it.
 You can see it all over the walls and in almost every male mouth as they speak to you balancing the Paan inside their mouth.
 If you ever thought Bollywood songs have made the Banarasi Paan famous, you need to see the Paan culture here to believe it and figure out that songwriters were understating the Paan effect.

-My biggest recommendation for food in Varanasi is Daana – a mixture of freshly roasted grains – to be eaten while they are still warm – just like that or with some hot spicey chutney.
+My biggest recommendation for food in Varanasi is Daana – a mixture of freshly roasted grains – to be eaten while they are still warm – just like that or with some hot spicy chutney.
 You get them on pushcarts in the evenings.
 This is probably the healthiest snack you can ever have that tastes good too.
-Roasted peanuts in Banaras are sold with small paper packet or pudiyas of rock salt.
-Chana jor garam is beaten black gram spiced up with onions and chillies is usually by moving hawkers.
+Roasted peanuts in Banaras are sold with a small paper packet or Pudiyas of rock salt.
+Chana jor garam is beaten black gram spiced up with onions and chilies usually done by moving hawkers.
 Munch these as you walk the ghats.

 Visit a Mithai shop in the lanes and see how they make mithai.
 I visited Raswanti Mithai Bhandar in Thatheri Gali.
 It was fun to see the Mithai being made still in the old style without using any mechanical devices.
 Mithai is a good option to take back home from here.